mercadopago/devsite-docs/guides/additional-content/reports/released-money/glossary.en.md

 If you have any doubts about the technical terms used, check the glossary below.

-----[mco, mlc, mla, mlm, mpe, mlu]----
+----[mla, mlm]----
 > WARNING
 >
 > Important
 >
 > Some definitions are no longer available or have changed.
-Please use this glossary to check the terms for the reports you generate from June onwards.
+Please use this glossary to check the terms for the reports you generate from October onwards.
 For reports that include previous dates, [please check this Glossary.](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/docs/additional-content/reports/released-money/glossary-old)
 ------------

 | Name on the report column | What it means |